yed-0/SYED/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-3/readme.md

 - Hashing (SHA-256)
 - Digital signatures (RSA with SHA-256)

  after you follow me step by step on this labwork,you will be able to :
 - Encrypt and decrypt files using symmetric and asymmetric encryption.
 - Generate and verify hashes for data integrity.
 - Create and verify digital signatures.

+---

+##  **Tools Used**:

+1. OpenSSL
+2. [Wormhole](https://wormhole.app/) (end-to-end encryption private file sharing)\

  **NOW LETS START** 💪

+---

 ## **Task 1: Symmetric Encryption using AES**

-**Objective: Encrypt and decrypt a file using AES-256 in CBC mode**
+**Objective: Encrypt and decrypt a file using AES-256 in CBC modde.I will encrypt and send it securely to adam so he can decrypt it safely.**

 **STEPS:**